DominicTWHV/CTI-DB-Dump/README.md

 This repository contains an automatically updated dump of Cockatoo's Threat Intelligence (CTI) database.

 > [!IMPORTANT]
-> Operational!
-Dumps will be made once per 24 hours.
+> Dumps will be made once per 24 hours.

-Due to licensing restrictions, I'm not able to provide data in the `[REDACTED]` field legally.
+Some data are `[REDACTED]` for privacy and legal reasons.

 ## About